 – No GPS connection.

-– The manual syncing means data will be lost if the user forgets to perform a sync within seven days
+– The manual syncing means data will be lost if the user forgets to perform sync within seven days

 – It also lacks GPS tracking which makes it a bit outdated